 Armour Thyroid and TPO antibodies

-Lastly, it's also important that we touch on thyroid medications which are animal-derived.
+Lastly, it’s also important that we touch on thyroid medications that are animal-derived.

 If it is true that animal products contain 5 Neu Gc and that this is potentially harmful to your body then we also have to consider the class of medications known as Natural Desiccated Thyroid which are typically porcine-derived.